ltn18/ECaseMerce/README.md

-An e-commerce website with React, Express, Node, Firebase and Stripe for payment processing
+An e-commerce website with React, Express, Node, and PostgreSQL